 There is no doubt that cloud technology is the future of organizations’ applications and solutions.
-Its relevance has been brought about by its ability to keep organizations and stakeholders in the loop.

 However, organizations should be wary of cloud computing technologies.
 With the increasing adoption of cloud computing solutions, there has been a corresponding increase in cloud security data breaches.

 According to Ermetic’s research, 80% of enterprises have fallen victims to cloud-related data breaches in the last 18 months.
 The same report also shows that 43% of the organizations have reported more than 10 cloud data attacks.

 Now let’s directly move to the list of breaches…

 8 Biggest Cloud Security Breaches Till Now